statengeneraal/laws-markdown/verdrag/verdrag/inzake/de/uitbanning/van/alle/vormen/van/discriminatie/van/vrouwen/BWBV0002909/README.md

 (d)To obtain all types of training and education, formal and non-formal, including that relating to functional literacy, as well as, *inter alia,* the benefit of all community and extension services, in order to increase their technical proficiency;

-(e)To organize self-help groups and co-operatives in order to obtain equal access to economic opportunities through exployment or self-employment;
+(e)To organize self-help groups and co-operatives in order to obtain equal access to economic opportunities through employment or self-employment;

 (f)To participate in all community activities;